sdiehl/kaleidoscope/tutorial.md

   cgen body                      -- Generate the loop body
 ```

-The body will contain the iteration variable scoped with it's code generation.
-After loading it's current
+The body will contain the iteration variable scoped with its code generation.
+After loading its current
 state we increment it by the step value and store the value.

 ```haskell